-One measure proposed by Rexroth was a partition of California to protect the more enlightened body politic of the northern half of the state from the benighted "Southern" political culture of Los Angeles (Rexroth 1971a) On the other hand, he also opposed the post colonial national partitioning of such culturally diverse areas as Ireland, South Asia, Indochina, and Palestine, which he identified as primarily rooted in post-War British government policy (Rexroth 1971b) pride in the place where he is thrown ... even an idiot patriotism of nationalism is better than none (Goodman, 1994: 65).
+One measure proposed by Rexroth was a partition of California to protect the more enlightened body politic of the northern half of the state from the benighted "Southern" political culture will support, securely doing this, I can find myself further."
+Thus it is "lifeless" to be adaptable to play various roles.
+The only common role that everyone plays is citizen, "loyal pride in the place where he is thrown ... even an idiot patriotism of nationalism is better than none (Goodman, 1994: 65).